samuelaguilera/fresh-forms-for-gravity/readme.txt

 = 1.2.4 =

 * Added more SG Optimizer exclusions.
-* Added support to detect a Gravity Forms form embedded into ACF fields of the following types: text, texarea, wysiwyg, flexible_content
+* Added support to detect a Gravity Forms form embedded into ACF fields of the following types as standalone fields and also as subfields of a Flexible Content field: Text, Text Area, WYSIWYG.
 * Added support to detect a Gravity Forms form embedded into WooCommerce product using WooCommerce Gravity Forms Product Add-ons by Lucas Stark.
 * Minor code changes.